Enestacy/rockpaperscissors/README.md

   *Smooth hover animation, different colors*

 - Welcome pop up
-- Choice of number of rounds
+- Choice the number of rounds

   *You can control duration of the game by choosing max score*